-During the specialization Food Business, each project team develops a solution for the replacement of a strategical ingredient or raw material in a food or feed product for a real-life company case.
+During this minor, each project team develops a solution for the replacement of a strategical ingredient or raw material in a food or feed product for a real-life company case.
 The potential alternatives are evaluated based on added value (value creation), technological feasibility and international sustainability.
 The entire chain is analysed and the impact of the chosen/developed solution tested for the effect it has on people, profit and planet.
 The results are then presented, including at the HAS Food Experience event, and advice is given to the management of the client company.

 · set up and apply a strategic market/supply chain approach to contribute to the sustainable development of new (sustainable) ingredients, semi-finished or end products in the agrifood sector;